What Can A Relationships Worksheet Do To Improve My Relationship?

 Let your goals be your goals.
 Other couples will almost surely have a different set of goals.
 Stay true to yourselves and establish your goals according to what will make both of you happy in the long run.

 Different psychologists have various lists of the five most important things in a relationship.
-The following are some of the most commonly cited things people need to have a good relationship.
+The following are some of the most cited things people need to have a good relationship.

 - Communication